 - Western Region (Asheville)

-The theme for this year’s Science Summit is empowerment.
+The theme for this year’s Science Summit was empowerment.
 Empowered communities are able to drive change when they recognize everyone’s needs, understand their environment and the market forces that affect their community’s trajectory.
-This year, the summit will focus on empowering North Carolina’s communities to collective action aimed at strengthening the science and technology sectors.
+This year, the summit focused on empowering North Carolina’s communities to collective action aimed at strengthening the science and technology sectors.